iamredbar/iamredbar/README.md

 ## Hello, I'm Brendan.

-- 🌱 I’m currently learning: component level repair of hardware, Linux administration
+Nice to meet you.

-- 💪 I’m currently working on: private coding projects on the BitShares blockchain
+- 💪 I’m currently working on: private and open source projects on [BitShares](https://github.com/bitshares)
 - 😄 Pronouns: he/him/his
 - 📫 How to reach me: iamredbar at protonmail dot com
+- Favorite emojis right now: 👍 🤷‍♂️ 🎉 😂 🤦‍♂️